bakercp/PacketSerial/README.md

 This project has been used successfully with [openFrameworks](https://openframeworks.cc/) using the [ofxSerial](https://github.com/bakercp/ofxSerial) addon.
 In particular, see the `ofx::IO::PacketSerial` object.
 Additionally this project has been used with Python using the [PySerial](https://pythonhosted.org/pyserial/index.html) package.
 In particular, check out the [COBS](https://pythonhosted.org/cobs/) (see [this discussion](https://github.com/bakercp/PacketSerial/issues/10)) and [SLIP](https://pypi.python.org/pypi/sliplib/0.0.1) packages.

 Ultimately, any library that correctly implements a COBS or SLIP encoding scheme should be compatible with this project.

+### Continuous Integration

+Continuous integration tests are carried out on a variety of common Arduino platforms.
+See [this script](https://raw.githubusercontent.com/adafruit/travis-ci-arduino/master/install.sh) for a list.

 ## Licensing